Siberia: Geology

 The West Siberian Plain, consisting mostly of Cenozoic alluvial deposits, is somewhat flat.
 In the mid-Pleistocene, many deposits on this plain resulted from ice dams which produced a large glacial lake.
 This mid- to late-Pleistocene lake blocked the northward flow of the Ob and Yenisey rivers, resulting in a redirection southwest into the Caspian and Aral seas via the Turgai Valley.
 The area is very swampy, and soils are mostly peaty histosols and, in the treeless northern part, histels.
 In the south of the plain, where permafrost is largely absent, rich grasslands that are an extension of the Kazakh Steppe formed the original vegetation, most of which is no longer visible.

-The Central Siberian Plateau is an ancient craton (sometimes named Angaraland) that formed an independent continent before the Permian (see the Siberian continent).
+The Central Siberian Plateau is an ancient craton (sometimes named Angaraland) that formed an independent continent before the Permian.
 It is exceptionally rich in minerals, containing large deposits of gold, diamonds, and ores of manganese, lead, zinc, nickel, cobalt, and molybdenum.
 Much of the area includes the Siberian Traps—a large igneous province.
-A massive eruptive period approximately coincided with the Permian–Triassic extinction event.
-The volcanic event is said to be the largest known volcanic eruption in Earth's history.
-Only the extreme northwest was glaciated during the Quaternary, but almost all is under exceptionally deep permafrost, and the only tree that can thrive, despite the warm summers, is the deciduous Siberian Larch (Larix sibirica) with its very shallow roots.
+A massive eruptive period approximately coincided with the Permian–Triassic extinction event; the volcanic event is one of the largest known volcanic eruptions in Earth's history.
+Only the extreme northwest was glaciated during the Quaternary but almost all is under exceptionally deep permafrost, and the only tree that can thrive, despite the warm summers, is the deciduous Siberian Larch (Larix sibirica) with its very shallow roots.
 Outside the extreme northwest, the taiga is dominant, covering a significant fraction of the entirety of Siberia.
 Soils here are mainly turbels, giving way to spodosols where the active layer becomes thicker and the ice-content lower.

-The Lena-Tunguska petroleum province includes the Central Siberian platform (some authors refer to it as the "Eastern Siberian platform"), bounded on the northeast and east by the Late Carboniferous through Jurassic Verkhoyansk foldbelt, on the northwest by the Paleozoic Taymr foldbelt, and on the southeast, south and southwest by the Middle Silurian to Middle Devonian Baykalian foldbelt.
+The Lena-Tunguska petroleum province includes the Central Siberian platform (some authors refer to it as the "Eastern Siberian platform"), bounded on the northeast and east by the late Carboniferous through Jurassic Verkhoyansk fold belt, on the northwest by the Paleozoic Taymr fold belt, and on the southeast, south and southwest by the Middle Silurian to Middle Devonian Baykalian fold belt.
 A regional geologic reconnaissance study begun in 1932 and followed by surface and subsurface mapping revealed the Markova-Angara Arch (anticline).
-This led to the discovery of the Markovo Oil Field in 1962 with the Markovo—1 well, which produced from the Early Cambrian Osa Horizon bar-sandstone at a depth of 2156 m.
+This led to the discovery of the Markovo Oil Field in 1962 with the Markovo–1 well, which produced from the early Cambrian Osa Horizon bar-sandstone at a depth of 2156 m.
 The Sredne-Botuobin Gas Field was discovered in 1970, producing from the Osa and the Proterozoic Parfenovo Horizon.
-The Yaraktin Oil Field was discovered in 1971, producing from the Vendian Yaraktin Horizon at depths of up to 1750 m, which lies below Permian to Lower Jurassic basalt traps.
+The Yaraktin Oil Field was discovered in 1971, producing from the Vendian Yaraktin Horizon at depths of up to 1750 m, which lies below Permian to lower Jurassic basalt traps.